m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

 This outputted file can now be sent to Hashcat to crack, there are alternative means to cracking on Linux but in all my time Hacking I have never once had a good time trying to crack on Linux.
 I find Hashcat on a Windows machine with NVIDIA cards is the best route (personally).

+## [](#header-3)Mitigation / Defending **against Kerberoast**

+The most effective technique of defending against this is of course to make sure Service Accounts have extremely long passwords, 32 of extremely high complexity.

+In terms of detecting Kerberoast it can be quite tricky as it's normal activity for TGS to be requested however you can enable `Audit Kerberos Service Ticket Operations` under Account Logon to log TGS ticket requests.

+However as this is normal operation you will get ALOT ALOT of `Event 4769` & `Event 4770` alerts